Yakuza Kiwami 2

-Yakuza Kiwami 2 (Note: Known in Japan as Ryū ga Gotoku Kiwami 2 (龍が如く 極 2)) is a 2017 action-adventure game developed by Ryu Ga Gotoku Studio and published by Sega.
+is a 2017 action-adventure game developed by Ryu Ga Gotoku Studio and published by Sega.
 It is a remake of the 2006 video game Yakuza 2 for the PlayStation 2, the second remake in the Yakuza series following 2016's Yakuza Kiwami.
 It was developed using the Dragon Engine, previously used for Yakuza 6.
 The game was released for PlayStation 4 on December 7, 2017 in Japan, and worldwide on August 28, 2018.
 It was released for Windows worldwide on Steam on May 9, 2019 and released for Xbox One on July 30, 2020.
 A version for cloud-based platform Amazon Luna was released on January 19, 2023.
-A Nintendo Switch 2 version is scheduled to release on November 13, 2025, and versions for PlayStation 5 and Xbox Series X/S on December 8, 2025.
+It was released on Nintendo Switch 2 on November 13, 2025.
+Versions for PlayStation 5 and Xbox Series X/S were released on December 8, 2025.

 Yakuza Kiwami 2 was followed up by the spinoff titles Fist of the North Star: Lost Paradise and Judgment in 2018, and the next mainline installment Yakuza: Like a Dragon in 2020.
-The Kiwami remake series was followed by a Yakuza 3 remake titled Yakuza Kiwami 3, set to be released in February 2026.
+The Kiwami remake series was followed by a Yakuza 3 remake titled Yakuza Kiwami 3 & Dark Ties, released in February 2026.